djeebus/mopidy-btaudio/README.rst

 Mopidy extension that plays audio from a2dp sources

+- Enables discoverable mode when no devices are connected
+- Auto accepts pairing requests
-- Pauses music when a2dp sources are connected
+- Pauses music when bluetooth device starts playing
-- Plays music when the source disconnects again
+- Plays music when the source stops playing